 Another inclusive workplace tip is to demonstrate during your onboarding process some of the ways that you honor workplace diversity.
 Consider asking new employees for their input and discussing the fact that you provide employee training programs on diversity and inclusion best practices.

-Having these policies in place and sharing them during the onboarding process helps set expectations, encourages new employees to speak up, and provides them with a clear, tangible standard to meet.
+Having these cultural diversity policies in place and sharing them during the onboarding process helps set expectations, encourages new employees to speak up, and provides them with a clear, tangible standard to meet.
 What’s more, an environment of accountability can give new hires an increased sense of comfort and safety in their new workplace because they’ll be confident that management will back them when necessary.

 Diversity training programs are designed to educate employees about how to work with people from different backgrounds.
 Ideally, these programs encourage collaboration and understanding and empower underrepresented groups to feel more valued and respected in the workplace.
 But if they’re not done well, they can actually backfire and reinforce stereotypes and prejudices.